dpk121/Camera-Interfacing-Real-Time-Video-Processing-Pipeline-Based-On-FPGA/README.md

 - vivado tool 2019.2
 - PS GPIO Block connects hardware peripherals with GPIO to use them in Processing System(PS)
-- DMA IP transfer the data between DDR memory and Stram port (FIFO in this case) using AXI master and slave.
+- DMA IP transfer the data between DDR memory and Stream port (FIFO in this case) using AXI master and slave.
+- Objective of design is to transfer image frame to programmable logic FIFO from DDR memory.
+Transfer frame data into DDR memory is done using PYNQ dma send and receive channel.
+- PS GPIO provides ability to change camera using SW0 and SW1.
 - Genertae bitstram to use in overlay

 # Python Script for camera interfacing with DMA & GPIO block IP